13 Top-Rated Things to Do in Door County, WI

-5. Door County Trolley
+6. Ride the Door County Trolley

 One of the best ways to make your way around Door County communities is with the Door County Trolley, which has its depot in Egg Harbor.
 Hop on board one of the 15 themed trolley tours for an engaging way to experience the area based on your interests.